 During the fasting days, you are urged to consume about 25% of your regular calorie count.
 According to the 2015-2020 Dietary Guidelines for Americans, an average woman is likely to require calories between 1600 and 2400.
 A middle-aged man will need 2000 to 3000 calories (1).

 This means, if we were to use 1600 calories for women, women should consume 400 calories (25% of 1600 calories).
-In this case, you are required to follow a low-calorie meal plan that limits your intake to 400 calories and below.
-Take a look at such a diet plan (5):
+In this case, you are required to follow a low-calorie meal plan that limits your intake to 400 calories and below on your fasting days.
+On your non-fasting days, you won’t restrict your intake.
+Take a look at such a fasting day diet plan (5):

 Breakfast: East To Peel Hard-Boiled Eggs (143.7 calories)